Singularities of character varieties: Main results for

 \subsection{Symplectic singularities}

 We are ready to prove the main results in the case of almost simple groups. \begin{Prop} Let $G$ be an almost simple algebraic group and $z\in Z_G$.
 Then, every connected component of the character variety $\Ch_z(\Pi,G)$ has symplectic singularities, and has terminal singularities unless it is the identity component of $\Ch(\Pi,G)$ with $(g,\rk G)=(2,1)$. \end{Prop} \begin{proof} We first consider the cases $(g,\rk G)\ne(2,1)$.
 The symplectic structure on $\Ch^{\diamondsuit}(\Pi,G)$ was constructed by Goldman \cite{G1}.
-For the twisted character varieties, the simplest way to obtain the symplectic structure on $\Ch^{\diamondsuit}_z(\Pi,G)$ is via the quasi-Hamiltonian reduction of Alekseev-Malkin-Meinrenken \cite[Theorem 5.1]{AMM}.
+For the twisted character varieties, the simplest way to obtain the symplectic structure on $\Ch^{\diamondsuit}_z(\Pi,G)$ is via the quasi-Hamiltonian theory (we use the algebraic version due to Boalch \cite{Boa07}; see also \cite[Theorem 5.1]{AMM} for Alekseev-Malkin-Meinrenken's original version for compact groups).
 By Proposition \ref{Cor-red-4} and Proposition \ref{Prop-EEL-4}, the codimension of $\Ch^{\blacklozenge}_z(\Pi,G)$ is at least four.
 It follows from Flenner's theorem (see Fact \ref{Fact1} (3)) that $\Ch_z(\Pi,G)$ has symplectic singularities; thus, it is terminal by Fact \ref{Fact1} (5).
 Now suppose $(g,\rk G)=(2,1)$.
 The twisted character variety $\Ch_{-1}(\Pi,\SL_2)$ and the nonidentity component of $\Ch(\Pi,\PGL_2)$ consist of irreducible representations, and the same arguments show that they also have terminal symplectic singularities.
-Bellamy-Schedler \cite{BS} proved that the identity components for type $A_1$ groups have symplectic singularities and are not terminal. \end{proof}
+Bellamy-Schedler \cite{BS} proved that for type $A_1$ groups the identity components of character varieties have symplectic singularities and are not terminal. \end{proof}